MK2112/encrypted-sync/README.md

 4. **Accessing your files elsewhere:**
    - To decrypt a file, Paragon will automatically detect new encrypted files in your encrypted folder and decrypt them back to your monitored directory.
-   - You can safely sync the encrypted folder (`encrypted_files/`) with any cloud service (e.g. Dropbox, Google Drive, OneDrive, etc.), knowing only encrypted data leaves your device.
+   - You can safely sync the encrypted folder (`encrypted_files/`) with any cloud service (e.g. Dropbox, Google Drive, OneDrive, Syncthing, etc.), knowing only encrypted data leaves your device.

 ### Tests